-Get a lifetime of tech training for $89
+Get a lifetime of tech training for $79

 - Access courses from laptops, tablets, & mobile

 Normally, access like this would set you back $2,500, but right now you can pack a small fraction of that.
-For a limited time, you can grab all of this for just $89, which is a savings of 96%.
+For a limited time, you can [grab all of this]https://digitaloffers.imore.com/sales/vtc-single-user-online-account-lifetime-subscription-2?utm_source=imore.com&utm_medium=referral&utm_campaign=vtc-single-user-online-account-lifetime-subscription-2_062717&utm_term=scsf-238514) for just $79, which is a savings of 96%.
 If you are looking to have a lifetime of access to all this information you won't want to miss out, so be sure to make your purchase now!